Configuration System

 fort /tmp/knox gzip 0

-To display the full configuration in the original toml format use cat
+To display the full configuration in the original toml format use cat:

 $ knoxite config cat